Lincoln House practitioners were quizzed by students about life at the Bar, at a function held in Leeds on…Read more

-Marianne undertakes a wide range of criminal defence and prosecution work including violence, dishonesty, drugs, public disorder, sexual offences, animal welfare, driving, regulatory offences and confiscation proceedings.
-She receives instructions in the Crown Court, Youth Court and Magistrates Court.
+Marianne is regularly instructed in a wide range of criminal defence and prosecution work including violence, dishonesty, drugs, public disorder, sexual offences, animal welfare, driving, regulatory offences and confiscation proceedings.

 Marianne regularly prepares and presents legal applications and arguments, such as dismissal, disclosure, abuse of process, applications to exclude evidence and submissions of no case to answer.

 R v JW – led junior in a two-week attempted murder trial at Preston Crown Court.

 R v MM – secured an acquittal in relation to an allegation of violent disorder following a three-day trial at Southwark Crown Court.
 Prior to the trial, Marianne successfully applied under section 78 PACE 1984 to exclude the statement of a police officer purporting to identify the defendant – thereby significantly weakening the Crown’s case against the defendant.

 R v PW – secured an acquittal in relation to an allegation of section 47 assault after a four-day trial at Preston Crown Court.
 The defence contended that the injuries sustained by the complainant were self-inflicted.

 R v YH – secured an acquittal in relation to an allegation of section 47 assault following a three-day trial at Preston Crown Court.
 The defendant argued that he acted in self-defence.